xplosionmind/old.tommi.space/_jar/2020-05-07-Terminal-commands.md

 permalink: /cmd
 categories: geek
 toc: 0
+description: "A list of MacOS / UNIX terminal commands which are too complex or rarely used to be remembered, but useful enough to be noted."
 ---
-A list of MacOS / UNIX terminal commands which are too complex or rarely used to be remembered, but useful enough to be noted.

 <br />
 <br />